afiskon/hurmadb/README.md

 # HurmaDB

-HurmaDB is a DBMS originally created in 2017 for educational purposes.
+HurmaDB is a key-value storage with REST interface based on RocksDB.
+It was originally created in 2017 as a DBMS for educational purposes.
 Currently, this is a just-for-fun project.
-Feel free to extend the API, add Raft support, rewrite in Rust, etc...

 # How to build, test and run